K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   2. Apply for Service Key<br>
   ![7-3-2-7]<br>
-  After login, go to the Open API page of Naver Developer Center again, and you can check the [Issue/Manage Key] button in the middle of the right.
+  After login, go to the Open API page of Naver Developer Center again, and you can check the [Issue/Manage Key] button in the right.

   ![7-3-2-8]<br>
   Key management for API services provided by Naver may be performed on the key issuance/management screen.<br>